ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.5-handlers/README.md

     when: inventory_hostname in groups["ftpserver"]
 ```

-> **Tip**
->
-> By now you should know how to run Ansible Playbooks, we’ll start to be less verbose in this guide.
-Go create and run it. :-)

 Run it and examine the output.
 The expected outcome: The task is skipped on node1, node3 and the ansible host (your control host) because they are not in the ftpserver group in your inventory file.

 ```bash